scrabbletank/farhome-rules/rulesdoc.md

 You gain proficiency in Arcane spells.

 #### Wrestler
-When grappling a creature you gain 2 superior dice when making Strength rolls to grapple, move or shove a creature.
+When grappling a creature you gain 2 superior dice when making strength rolls to grapple, move or shove a creature.

 ___
 ### Journeyman